madebypixel02/Software-Engineering-Practices/CAT 1/README.md

 **Project 3: Tourism Company and Augmented Reality**

-1.  **Project Type (Section 3.2):** Type 4 (Unclear Objective,
+1.  **Project Type:** Type 4 (Unclear Objective, Little-known Solution).
-    Little-known Solution).
     The company wants to *explore* the application of AR.
 There’s no defined problem to solve, but rather a desire to see what possibilities AR offers.
 The solution is also unknown since it’s about exploring AR’s application.
 2.  **Development Method:** Lean and Agile Development: Type 4 projects need a flexible method .
 In this scenario, an agile approach is suitable, particularly lean development.
 Lean development